-Capital Assets-Capital assets, which include land, construction in progress, buildings and improvements, and equipment, are reported in the government-wide financial statements.
-Capital assets are defined by the District as assets with an initial individual cost of more than an established threshold (\$5,000) for the type of asset and an estimated useful life in excess of one year.
+Capital Assets-Capital assets, which include land, construction in progress, land improvements, buildings and improvements, and equipment, are reported in the government-wide financial statements.
+Capital assets are defined by the District as assets with an initial individual cost of more than an established threshold for the type of asset and an estimated useful life in excess of five years.
 Such assets are recorded at historical cost or estimated historical cost.
 The reported value excludes normal maintenance and repairs, which are essentially amounts spent in relation to capital assets that do not increase the capacity or efficiency of the item or increase its estimated useful life.
 Donated capital assets are recorded at estimated fair market value of the item at the date of its donation.
 Major outlays for capital assets and improvements are capitalized as projects are completed.

 Land and construction in progress are not depreciated.
-The other property, plant, equipment, and infrastructure of the primary government are depreciated using the straight line method over the following estimated useful lives:
+Land improvements, buildings and building improvements and equipment are depreciated using the straight line method over the estimated useful lives as presented on the following page.

-Depreciation Estimated Useful

-Method Life (years)
+• talization reshold Estimated Useful Life (years)

-Land n/a n/a
+Land \$ 1 n/a

-Construction in progress n/a n/a

-Land improvements Straight-line 20
+Land improvements 5,000 20

-Buildings and building improvements Straight-line 50
+Buildings and building improvements 5,000 50

-Equipment Straight-line 5-20
+Equipment 5,000 5-20